SPRING SHOW INFO COMING SOON!!

-Callbacks will take place on Thursday, August 21st.
+Callbacks will take place on….
 Not everyone will receive a callback.
 If you receive one and cannot make it, you’ll need to email Becca (becca@mytokc.org) to work something out such as a virtual submission.

 We are generally lenient with a few conflicts on rehearsal evenings.
 However, excessive conflicts written on your audition sheet will impact your casting.
 If you have questions or concerns about your conflicts, email Becca.

 Tech rehearsals are required.
 If you have any conflicts during any tech rehearsals, they need to be communicated to us at auditions for pre-approval or denial.
 If you let us know of a tech rehearsal conflict after casting, your role may be removed from you if we feel that is necessary for the quality of our production and our cast.
-Tech rehearsals will be listed on the conflict sheet at auditions.
-They will be listed here soon.
+Tech rehearsals will be March 23, 24, and 26th with performances on Friday, March 27th at 7pm & Saturday, March 28th at 2pm and 7pm.

 • If you’re interested in being a donor or business sponsor for this production, email Becca (becca@mytokc.org)!
 She can share with you the donor levels and perks for this show/season.